Hakkoda Lifts & Terrain

 The main lift is the Hakkoda Ropeway which covers 666 metres of vertical in about 10 minutes.
 The ropeway makes an ascent every 15 -20 minutes from 9am to 3:40pm.
 Even though the ropeway carries up to 100 people, there can be long morning queues on weekends and during spring time.

-The base of the Hakkoda ski area also has two dinky double chairlifts running alongside each other, although only one of them seems to still be in operation.
+The base of the Hakkoda ski area also has a dinky double chairlift.

 Hakkoda Lift Tickets